 ValorWare’s new game 9th Dawn offers so much to love for fans of old RPGs.
-The world is huge and open, allowing your little adventurer to explore a pixelly fantasy kingdom, protecting the weak and acquiring riches.
+The world is huge and open.
+9th Dawn provides a vast, contiguous world for your little adventurer to explore, quest, kill baddies and acquire riches.

 Players choose from classic role-playing characters, such as a knight, an archer or a mage.
-The knight attacks enemies in melee, the archer has a quick ranged attack, and the mage casts spells.
+The knight attacks enemies in melee.
+The archer has a quick ranged attack and the mage casts spells.
 Their strengths are so well-balanced that it’s hard to pick a favorite or even recommend one over the other.
-I might lean towards the archer, but the up close hack-and-slash of the knight or the cool ranged fireball spells of the wizard are also good fun.
+I might lean towards the archer.
+The up close hack-and-slash of the knight is not half bad.
+And the cool ranged fireball spells of the wizard are also good fun.

 The game progresses along the classic RPG lines.
-Your little adventurer will kill baddies, take their awesome stuff, gain experience, and improve your character to kill bigger baddies.
-I love this classic RPG gameplay… I love upgrading my armor bit by bit, I love leveling and easily defeating an enemy who’d bested me before.
+Your little adventurer will kill baddies, take their awesome stuff, gain experience.
+Earning experience allows you to improve your character and kill bigger baddies.
+I love this classic RPG gameplay.
+I dig upgrading my armor bit by bit.
+And I love leveling and easily defeating an enemy who’d bested me before.
 Players can choose to follow quests or wander off and find dangerous things to fight.

 Players begin in a rural village called Agraria, an immediate giggle for Latinists, and quickly meet a chatty fairy called Nevi, another giggle for fans of Legend of Zelda.
 Nevi immediately breaks the fourth wall with an hilarious gameplay tutorial.
 The gameplay continues with a good sense of humor, without becoming zany or losing the sense of mystery in exploring this kingdom.